 The connection speed that you see on the client device or in the web interface of the Keenetic router on the Device lists page is the channel speed.

 The difference between the channel speed and the real data transfer speed is due to the specifics of Wi-Fi technology.
 Unlike a dedicated network cable, the Wi-Fi transmission environment is more susceptible to various external factors (interference, obstructions).
-Also, Wi-Fi uses a lot of service information, data encryption and the half-duplex nature of the transmission (separately receive, separately transmit, not simultaneously as in the Ethernet cable), which also affects the speed of the network.
+Also, Wi-Fi uses a lot of service information, data encryption and the half-duplex nature of the transmission (separately receive, separately transmit, not simultaneously as in the Ethernet cable), which also affects the network's speed.

 Here's an example.
 The Keenetic router uses MIMO 2x2 in the 2.4 GHz band on the IEEE 802.11n standard (i.e. it has two receiving and transmitting channels).
 If you connect from a mobile device that uses one MIMO 1x1 channel on 802.11n, the maximum possible channel speed is 150 Mbps with a channel width of 40 MHz.
-If you are using a client with MIMO 2x2 support, the maximum speed will be 300 Mbps.
+If you use a client with MIMO 2x2 support, the maximum speed will be 300 Mbps.
 With a 20 MHz channel width, the speed will be half as low.
-The channel width is automatically selected by the device drivers depending on the radio conditions.
+The device drivers automatically select the channel width depending on the radio conditions.
 In a very noisy radio environment in the 2.4 GHz range, the 20 MHz channel width is often selected.
 Some clients, such as most iPhone models, in the 2.4 GHz band connect on a 20 MHz channel width, and some models also connect on MIMO 1x1, which means a channel speed of 75 Mbit/s, and therefore the actual maximum speed will not exceed 35 Mbit/s.

 In the 2.4 GHz band, the speed may be significantly lower than in 5 GHz due to a load of these frequencies.
 In typical environments where there are many other networks and devices around, over time, between the router and the client, retransmits (re-sends) and transmission errors inevitably begin.
 The embedded in the Wi-Fi chipset Rate Control mechanism begins to reduce the signal modulation/coding schemes to preserve the connection.
 As a result, the channel speed and the actual connection speed decrease.
 Rebooting the devices may temporarily increase the speed because all accumulated errors are reset, and the chipsets are synchronized again at a higher rate.
 There are also cases where such errors occur due to poor compatibility at the driver or Wi-Fi chipset level.